swiecki/node-mmo/readme.md

 Give ships different movement speeds, turning speeds, and rescue distances.

-Add fuel mechanic.
+Add energy mechanic- slowly regenerates, need it to move.

 Other stuff:

-Add xp-bar to HUD.

 Attach a random message for flavor to each waypoint that is shown upon completion.

 Make rendering independent of game logic- right now it updates only when it receieves the request.
 Have it update anyways, and only provide rendering information on request.
 Goes hand in hand with: Switch out a single array for data and rendering for two arrays- one that has complete data (or an object) and an array that is modified every time someone disconnects or connects that has easy rendering data in a way that is fast to iterate through.

-~~Make other players ships rotate -- Rotate ships according to either their velocities or their acceleration (will probably be better to do a, but maybe harder?);~~
+~~Make other players ships rotate -- Rotate ships according to either their velocities or their acceleration (will probably be better to do a, but maybe harder?)~~

 ~~fix art assets that need transparent backgrounds~~